6 Essential Bodyweight Exercises For Runners

 bodyweight exercises for runners lunges

-The lunge is another excellent exercise to work your legs, but in a much more unilaterally way.
+The lunge is another excellent exercise for working your legs, but in a much more unilateral way.

-This unilateral work will help to keep your legs even in their strength, preventing one from overworking compared to the other.
+This unilateral (single-leg) work will help to keep your legs even in their strength, preventing one from overworking compared to the other (muscle imbalance).

-The lunge similar to the squat in that they both work the legs with a focus on the quads.
-The lung is again, very simple but requires some focus to ensure you perform it correctly and prevent injuries and issues.
+The lunge is similar to the squat in that both work the legs with a focus on the quads.
+Again, the lunge is very simple but requires some focus to ensure you perform it correctly and prevent injuries and issues.

 How to perform the lunge:

-• Standing straight with your legs shoulder-width apart, take a long step forward with one leg.
+1. Stand straight with your feet shoulder-width apart, and take a long step forward with one leg.
 Keep your back straight and your chest up through the entire motion of the lunge.

-• Bend your rear knee to the ground carefully so that your front leg also has to bend to accommodate.
+3. Bend your rear knee to the ground carefully so your front leg must also bend to accommodate.
 Don’t allow your front knee to track over your toes.
 Both your legs will be nearly at 90-degree angles.

-• Push off of your front leg so that you explosively come back to a standing position.
+4. Push off your front leg so that you come back to a standing position.

-Points to note: don’t allow your knee to slam to the ground or you risk injuring yourself.
+Note: Don’t allow your knee to slam to the ground, or you risk injuring yourself.
 Keep it slightly above the ground as you lower it.
-Keep your feet the same shoulder-width distance through the motion.
+Keep your feet at the same shoulder-width distance through motion.

 bodyweight exercises for runners single-leg deadlift

-The single-legged deadlift is perfect for building your glutes, lower back, and balance.
+The single-leg deadlift is perfect for building your glutes and lower back and helping with your balance.

-Just make sure to always perform the same amounts of reps on both legs.
-Just as the squats will work the front of your legs and your core, this single-legged deadlift will work your hamstrings and the core giving you an even workout.
+Just make sure to always perform the same number of reps on both legs.
+Just as the squats work the front of your legs and your core, this single-leg deadlift will work your hamstrings and the core, giving you an even workout.

-• Start by Hinging at the hips, and tilting your body forward.
+2. Start by hinging at the hips and tilting your body forward.
 Keep your back straight throughout the motion.

-• Reach your hands to the floor in front of you as you hinge your upper body towards the ground.
+3. Reach your hands to the floor before you and hinge your upper body towards the ground while simultaneously raising your right leg in back of you.

-• Return your body to your original standing position whilst keeping your torso straight all the way through.
+5. Return your body to your original standing position while keeping your torso straight.
 Throughout the exercise, your body should not bend.

-• Repeat the exercise on both legs performing the same amount of repetitions on both legs.
+6. Repeat the exercise on the left side and the right side performing the same amount of repetitions on both legs.

-• Start with 2-3 sets of 10-15 reps each leg, and increase the rep count as you improve.
+7. Start with 2-3 sets of 10-15 reps for each leg, and increase the rep count as you improve.

 #4: Plank